 See Related: Where to Stay in Joshua Tree National Park

 The gleaming lights of Las Vegas glow in Nevada’s Mojave Desert, attracting a colorful mix of characters, lost souls, and high rollers.
 Known for its casinos, hotels, and raucous nightlife, it’s easy to see why “Sin City” is one of the world’s most popular (and notorious) tourist destinations.

-Las Vegas is a year-round destination that is packed with things to do – not all of them related to losing your money to the house.
+There are so many things to do in Las Vegas that it’s truly a year-round destination – not all of the attractions are related to losing your money to the house.
 Try the thrilling Mob Museum and the illuminating Neon Museum, or why not get married/renew your vows at the famous Graceland Chapel?

 Many top musicians call Las Vegas home, performing all night for a rowdy crowd, while Cirque du Soleil shows are also well attended here in the “Adult Disneyland.”